Kiel Canal: After World War I

 After World War I, the Treaty of Versailles required the canal to be open to vessels of commerce and of war of any nation at peace with Germany, while leaving it under German administration.
 (The United States opposed this proposal to avoid setting a precedent for similar concessions on the Panama Canal.)
 The government under Adolf Hitler repudiated its international status in 1936, but the canal was reopened to all traffic after World War II.
 In 1948, the current name was adopted.

 The canal was partially closed for a period in March 2013 after two lock gates failed at the western end near Brunsbüttel.
 Ships larger than 125 m were forced to navigate via Skagerrak, a 450 km detour.
 The failure was blamed on neglect and a lack of funding by the German Federal Government, which had been in financial dispute with the state of Schleswig-Holstein regarding the canal.
 Germany's Federal Transport Ministry promised rapid repairs.

+Later Expansion

+The western part of the canal was widened and deepened in projects that took place from 1965 to 2001.

+The widening and deepening of the eastern part began in 2020, with the first section between Königsförde and Groß-Nordsee, 4,3 kilometers long, opened on 10 November, 2025.
+The 44 meters wide stream bed was extended to 70 meters.

+Five additional sections are to be expanded.